 Purchasing United Wi-Fi

 The United Wi-Fi portal has multiple payment options.
-Using the portal on all mainline aircraft, you will have additional internet access options, such as time-based plans (for example, the option to purchase access for only 30 minutes or one hour) or full flight access, as well as the ability to purchase internet with your MileagePlus® award miles or a saved credit card in your MileagePlus account.
+Using the portal on all mainline aircraft, you will have the option to purchase full flight access, as well as the ability to purchase internet with your MileagePlus award miles or a saved credit card in your MileagePlus account.
 You’ll need your MileagePlus number and password to sign in to your account.

 We offer monthly and annual subscriptions to United Wi-Fi, as well as a Wi-Fi Day Pass if you’re looking for a shorter-term option.